• HOME

 Leave a Reply

-by Ben October 17, 2014 in Art 0 comments tags: art, artwork, commission, drawing, manga, portrait, sketch
+by Ben October 18, 2014 in Art 0 comments tags: art, artwork, commission, drawing, manga, portrait, sketch

-Commission for Tegan.
+Commission for Tegantegan lolita sketch

-Tegan's a fan of Japan, Dragon Ball Z and Card Captor Sakura, so it was cool to get a few references in there with her portrait.
+This was made as a gift for a Dad's daughter, Tegan.
+She's a fan of Japan, Dragon Ball Z and Card Captor Sakura, so it was cool to get a few references in there with her portrait.

 tegan lolita cg

 I think this must be one of the few times I draw a seated pose, and I like the colours with this one.
-Looking back, my only regret is that the shoes should be closed-toe, but like with every picture, you do what you think is right at the time ^_^'
+Looking back, my only regret is that the shoes should be closed-toe, but like with every picture, you do what you think is right at the time.

 Leave a Reply